-Given this is the first time ME is able to be tested, discretion will be excercised by the CRO in a competitor's first instance of their exceeding ME.
+Discretion will be excercised by the CRO in a competitor's first instance of their exceeding ME.
 In their first instance there will be no penalty.
-The competitor will be given the opportunity to acquire complying ammunition to complete their shoot within the remaining time available with one additional non counting sighter.
+The competitor will be given the opportunity to acquire complying ammunition to complete their shoot within the remaining time available with no additional sighters.
 They shall use complying ammunition for the rest of all remaining competitions under penalty of disqualification.